 Remove Labels, Stickers, and Wallpaper

-A clothes steamer works wonders to help you remove labels from glass jars and stickers from windows by melting the adhesive Use it cautiously on anything that is made of particleboard and on unpainted surfaces.
+A clothes steamer works wonders to help you remove labels from glass jars, stickers from windows, and wallpaper by melting the adhesive Use it cautiously on anything that is made of particleboard and on unpainted surfaces.
 For stickers on fabric, follow up with a stain remover to get rid of the last bits of the adhesive.

 Refresh Drapes, Bedding, and Upholstery